Topics Map > Human Resource System (HRS) > Payroll > PY Learning Path

 ● Check the box labeled, "Non-Residency Statement Filed"

-Note: This option indicates the employee has filled out the proper paperwork for reciprocity, which can be found on the W-4 form or the separate Wisconsin Tax Form W-220 NonResident Employee's Withholding Reciprocity Declaration).
+Note: This option indicates the employee has filled out the proper paperwork for reciprocity, which can be found on the W-4 form or the separate Wisconsin Tax Form W-220 Nonresident Employee's Withholding Reciprocity Declaration).

 2. In the Special Withholding Tax Status field select No Taxable Gross, No Tax Taken.